sangar-happy/raspberryPiProjects/README.md

 White wire:   Used to show internal wiring

-Resistors:    Four band color coding is used to show the resistence <a href="http://www.circuitstoday.com/resistor-color-code-chart>details</a>
+Resistors:    Four band color coding is used to show the resistence <a href="http://www.circuitstoday.com/resistor-color-code-chart> details </a>

 # blink.c